brian-team/brian2/docs_sphinx/user/computation.rst

 in Python but compiles and executes the modules doing the actual simulation work (numerical integration, synaptic propagation, etc.) in a defined target language.
-This mode has the advantage that you can combine the computations performed by Brian with arbitrary Python code specified as `NetworkOperation`\ s.
+This mode has the advantage that you can combine the computations performed by Brian with arbitrary Python code specified as `NetworkOperation`.

 The fact that the simulation is run in Python means that there is a (potentially big) overhead for each simulated time step.
 An alternative is to run Brian in with